 Most people who’ve tried stevia tell me they don’t like it.
 After asking some questions, I quickly learned that it’s either because they used the wrong brand or they didn’t know how to use it.
 Stevia, derived from an herb, is 200 – 300 times sweeter than sugar.
 You just need a small amount to get the same effect.
 My favorite brand is NuNaturals.
 I use stevia to sweeten beverages and to boost the sweetness of certain baked goods.
 I find that liquid vanilla stevia works best for baking.

 3. Bake your fruit.

 I don’t know about you, but I love dessert.
-Instead of giving it up all together, I’ve found healthier substitutes.
+Instead of giving it up altogether, I’ve found healthier substitutes.
 One of my favorite dishes is baked apples stuffed with dates or raisins, sunflower seeds, cinnamon, and a little coconut oil.
 You can even make these in the CrockPot!
 Try baking pears and bananas too.

 4. Substitute coconut palm sugar for refined white sugar in your favorite recipes.

 Coconut palm sugar has a low glycemic index, around 35, and is packed with minerals and nutrients.
 I think of it as the ‘healthy brown sugar.’
 Because it’s got more flavor than white sugar, I generally start by substituting 25% less coconut palm sugar.
 If it’s not quite sweet enough, this is a perfect time to add 1/8 – 1/2 teaspoon stevia, depending on the recipe.

 5. Make your own whole foods ice cream.’